 In categories of their own, there was also the historical Brotherhood of the Wolf (2001) about a reign of terror created by a wolf outfitted in a metal exo-skeleton, and The Swarm (2020) in which a woman raises a swarm of locusts that feed on blood.

 Parody, Comedy and Bad Movies

 Perhaps the very worst entry in this entire list is Birdemic: Shock and Terror (2008), an outright homage to The Birds, made with an ineptitude that is mind-boggling.
-This led to an equally bad sequel Birdemic 2: The Resurrection (2013).
+This led to two equally bad sequels Birdemic 2: The Resurrection (2013) and Birdemic 3 – Sea Eagle (2022).
 Equally notable in the conceptually ridiculous stakes is Lost in the Pacific (2016) with mutant cats aboard a plane.

 Snakes on a Plane (2006) was intended as a parody of the genre.
 There are assorted parodies of Jaws with Attack of the Killer Tomatoes (1978), which led to a series of sequels, and Blades (1989), a parody of Jaws about a killer lawnmower but both of these extend beyond being about animal attacks.

 There was also the comedy Furry Vengeance (2010) in which the animals in an area group together to prevent Brendan Fraser redeveloping their home.
 In a similar vein, there was also MouseHunt (1997) about two idiots being outwitted by an uncannily intelligent mouse.